orendain/DemeoMods/HouseRules_Essentials/README.md

   - Only functions for abilities which do heal.
 (You can't make a Fireball heal).
   - To configure:
     - Specify the [AbilityKey](../docs/SettingsReference.md#abilitykeys) of the ability to modify.
-    - Specify the new integer for healAmount to use..
+    - Specify the new integer for healAmount to use.

   ###### _Example JSON config for AbilityHealOverridden_